Interfaces and Quantum Algebras, I: Stable Envelopes: Introduction

 In Section \ref{sec:Januses} we construct the second main ingredient: the supersymmetric Janus interfaces.
 One can do this both for real masses and real Fayet-Iliopoulus (FI) parameters.
 The mass Janus plays central role in this paper, while the FI Janus, though not used here, will be featured more in part II.
 Both Janus interfaces have the property, which we refer to as the universality, that modulo $\cQ$-commutators they do not depend on the shape of the mass or FI profiles, they only depend on their asymptotic values.
 Furthermore, the dependence on the latter, when such asymptotic values are really large, is only captured by the chambers.
 Namely, the mass Janus depends on the chamber $\mathfrak{C}$ in the space of real masses, along which they are sent to infinity.
 The FI Janus similarly depends on the chamber $\mathfrak{C}'$ in the space of real FI parameters.
 When we choose different chambers $\mathfrak{C}_1$ and $\mathfrak{C}_2$ at $y=+\infty$ and $y=-\infty$ (throughout this paper, $y$ denotes the Euclidean time), this engineers the chamber R-matrices of \cite{Maulik:2012wi,Aganagic:2016jmx}, which will be the subject of part III.
 Here, we choose chamber $\mathfrak{C}$ on one side of the interface only, while the real masses vanish on the other.
+There are other interfaces, including those connecting Higgs and Coulomb branches, which we shall study later.